oracle/terraform-provider-oci/website/docs/d/network_firewall_network_firewall_policies.html.markdown

 * `attached_network_firewall_count` - Count of number of Network Firewall attached to the Policy.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment containing the NetworkFirewall Policy.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
+* `description` - The description of the network firewall policy.
+This field can be used to add additional info.
 * `display_name` - A user-friendly optional name for the firewall policy.
 Avoid entering confidential information.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the resource - Network Firewall Policy.